chreds/protoc-gen-bq-schema/README.md

 # protoc-gen-bq-schema

+## Changes from parent

+- Adds support for proto3 optional feature
+- Removes depreciated github.com/golang/protobuf dependencies and replaces with google.golang.org/protobuf
+- Adds is_primary flag for fields, this doesn't change the schema but it does allow for querying the field later for that flag to help generate materialized view GROUP BY table schema

+## Description

 protoc-gen-bq-schema is a plugin for [ProtocolBuffer compiler](https://github.com/google/protobuf).
 It converts messages written in .proto format into schema files in JSON for BigQuery.